freetonik/Quantum-Computing-For-Software-Engineers/manuscript/book.md

 Recall the `cx` — a "quantum CNOT" gate.
 It looked like an `if` statement, but wasn't really that.
 Instead, it was a quantum entanglement between states of two qubits.

-There is an actual `if`-like operation in quantum circuits, but not all hardware currently supports it fully.
+In contrast to quantum `cx`, there is an actual `if`-like operation in quantum circuits, but not all hardware currently supports it fully.
 The idea is simple: measure the state of one or more qubits, and if the result is `1` then apply some gate on one or more other qubits, otherwise do nothing.
 This requires an aptly called "mid-circuit measurement": measuring the state not just at the end, but in the middle of the circuit, and continuing with other operations after the measurement.

 In code it may look like this: